MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-visual-studio-code/install-run-debug-nodejs.md

 Like Node.js debugging, you can hover your mouse over expressions, view locals/watches, evaluate expressions in the console, and so on.

-There are two cools things to note:
+There are two cool things to notice:

-1. The **Call Stack** pane displays two different stacks: **Node** and **Chrome**, and indicates which one is currently paused.
+- The **Call Stack** pane displays two different stacks: **Node** and **Chrome**, and indicates which one is currently paused.

-1. You can step between front and back-end code: press **F5**, which will run and hit the breakpoint previously set in the Express route.
+- You can step between front and back-end code: press **F5**, which will run and hit the breakpoint previously set in the Express route.

 With this setup, you can now efficiently debug front, back, or full-stack JavaScript code directly within Visual Studio Code.